mapbender/mapbender-documentation/en/quickstart.rst

 Start Mapbender in the developer mode app_dev.php
 =================================================
-Symfony offers a developer mode with lot of information about your application (logging, exceptions, database queries, memory usage, time and more).
+Symfony offers a developer mode with lots of information about your application (logging, exceptions, database queries, memory usage, time and more).
 This mode is only available from localhost.

 #.
 Start the developer mode: http://localhost/mapbender/app_dev.php